ncatlab/nlab-content/pages/20595.md

 +-- {: .num_prop}
 ###### Proposition
 ([B. Fong 2015](#BrendanFong2015))
-There is a category $F\mathrm{Cospan}$ of $F$-decorated cospans, with objects the objects of $\mathbf C$ and morphisms isomorphism classes od $F$-decorated cospans.
+There is a category $F\mathrm{Cospan}$ of $F$-decorated cospans, with objects the objects of $\mathbf C$ and morphisms isomorphism classes of $F$-decorated cospans.
 Composition in this category is given by the class of the pushout of two representatives:
 $$
   \array{
      &&&& n +_y m